FahimFBA/install-latex/docs/Windows/install-on-windows.md

 ## Conclusion

 Thanks for reading this short tutorial.
-I hope it helped you interact more easily with XAMPP.
+I hope it helped you interact more easily with LaTeX.

 You can follow me on [GitHub](https://github.com/FahimFBA), [LinkedIn](https://www.linkedin.com/in/fahimfba/), and [You](https://www.linkedin.com/in/fahimfba/)[Tube](https://youtube.com/@FahimAmin) to get more content like this.
 Also, my [website](https://www.fahimbinamin.com/) is always available for you!